jyang759/ChallengeProblems/README.md

 - The number of the rows, `m`, and columns, `n`, of the matrix will be in the range [1, 20].
 - The integer values in the matrix will be in the range [-10^4, 10^4].
 This solution uses a typical approach for spiral traversal of a matrix and adds the logic for summing up every third element encountered.

+Certainly!
+Here's a new section of your README that describes the problem:

+---

+# 4. RoundTable

+**Objective**: To find the number of adjacent pairs in a circular arrangement (imaginary round table) whose sum is even.
+Each number can be used in only one pair.

+**Input**: An array of integers.

+**Output**: The number of adjacent pairs in the circular arrangement that have an even sum.

+**Constraints**:
+- If the length of the input array is 0 or 1, the output is 0.
+- If all integers in the array are the same or all are even or all are odd, the output is half the length of the array.
+- In the main processing loop, if two adjacent integers are found to sum up to an even number, they form a pair and are counted.
+The search then continues with the next unpaired integer.
+- Special consideration is given to the first and the last integer in the array.
+If the first integer has not been paired with its adjacent integer in the array, it is then checked to see if it forms an even sum with the last integer.
+If so, they are counted as a pair.

+**Example**:
+- Input: `{1, 2, 3, 4, 5}`
+- Output: `2`

+  Explanation: The pairs are `(2, 3)` and `(4, 5)`.

+**Implementation**:

+The problem is implemented in the `RoundTable` class.
+The main function `solution(int[] A)` returns the count of pairs.
+Three helper functions - `allSame(int[] A)`, `allEven(int[] A)`, and `allOdd(int[] A)` are used to handle specific conditions mentioned in the constraints.

+A test suite with several test cases can be found in the `main` method of the `RoundTable` class.